-The directors of the Company have set May 6, 2024, as the record date (the "Record Date") for determining which Shareholders shall be entitled to receive a notice of and to vote at the Meeting.
+The directors of the Company have set May 6, 2025, as the record date (the "Record Date") for determining which Shareholders shall be entitled to receive a notice of and to vote at the Meeting.

-As at the Record Date, there were a total of 150,815,361 Common Shares issued and outstanding.
+As at the Record Date, there were a total of 163,732,723 Common Shares issued and outstanding.
 Each Common Share entitles the Shareholder(s) thereof to one vote for each Common Share shown as registered in the Shareholders' name on the Record Date.
-Only Shareholders of record holding Common Shares at the close of business on the Record Date who either personally attend the Meeting or who have completed and delivered a Proxy in the manner and subject to the provisions described above shall be entitled to vote or to have their Common Shares voted at the Meeting.
+Only Shareholders of record holding Common Shares at the close of business on the Record Date who either attend the Meeting online or who have completed and delivered a Proxy in the manner and subject to the provisions described above shall be entitled to vote or to have their Common Shares voted at the Meeting.

-On a show of hands, every individual who is present and is entitled to vote as a Shareholder or as a representative of one or more corporate Shareholders, or who is holding a valid Proxy on behalf of a Shareholder who is not present at the Meeting, will have one vote, and on a poll every Shareholder present in person or represented by a valid Proxy and every person who is a representative of one or more corporate Shareholders, will have one vote for each share registered in that Shareholder's name on the list of Shareholders, which is available for inspection during normal business hours at Computershare Investor Services Inc. and will be available at the Meeting.
-Shareholders represented by proxyholders are not entitled to vote on a show of hands.
+Every individual who is present and is entitled to vote as a Shareholder or as a representative of one or more corporate Shareholders, or who is holding a valid Proxy on behalf of a Shareholder who is not present at the Meeting, will have one vote, and on a poll every Shareholder present online or represented by a valid Proxy and every person who is a representative of one or more corporate Shareholders, will have one vote for each share registered in that Shareholder's name on the list of Shareholders, which is available for inspection during normal business hours at Computershare Investor Services Inc. and will be available at the Meeting.
+Shareholders represented by proxyholders are not entitled to vote at the Meeting.

-To the knowledge of the directors and executive officers of the Company, as at May 6, 2024, no Shareholders of the Company beneficially own, directly or indirectly, or exercise control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Company, except for the following:
+To the knowledge of the directors and executive officers of the Company, as at May 6, 2025, no Shareholders of the Company beneficially own, directly or indirectly, or exercise control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Company, except for the following:

-Name Number of Common Shares Beneficially Owned Percentage of Issued Common Shares Richard Warke (1) 58,965,974 39.10%
+Name Number of Common Shares Beneficially Owned Percentage of Issued Common Shares Richard Warke (1) 59,204,511 36.16%

-(1) Richard Warke indirectly holds (i) 26,335 Common Shares through Augusta Capital Corporation, a company controlled by Mr. Warke; (ii) 58,543,977 Common Shares through Augusta Ozama Investment Limited Partnership, a partnership controlled by Mr. Warke; (iii) 202,037 Common Shares through Ozama River Holdings Corp., a company controlled by Mr. Warke; (iv) 84,500 Common Shares through Augusta Investments Inc., a company controlled by Mr. Warke; and (v) 109,125 Common Shares in his personal name.
+(1) Richard Warke indirectly holds (i) 26,335 Common Shares through Augusta Capital Corporation, a company controlled by Mr. Warke; (ii) 58,543,977 Common Shares through Augusta Ozama Investment Limited Partnership, a partnership controlled by Mr. Warke; (iii) 202,037 Common Shares through Ozama River Holdings Corp., a company controlled by Mr. Warke; (iv) 109,500 Common Shares through Augusta Investments Inc., a company controlled by Mr. Warke; and (v) 322,662 Common Shares in his personal name.